 To remove the photo of your ID:

-When you and other guests and hosts provide a government ID it builds trust in the Airbnb community.
-It also helps us keep Airbnb secure, fight fraud, and more.
-There are a few ways that information from an ID may be used to do this.
+When you and other guests and hosts provide identification info it builds trust in the Airbnb community.
+It also helps us keep Airbnb secure, fight fraud and more.
+There are a few ways that identification info may be used to do this.

-First of all, here at Airbnb, we may use the information from an ID to better protect all guests and hosts.
-An ID helps us to check that everyone is who they say they are—and we can therefore do an even better job of keeping fraudulent users away from Airbnb.
-We can also keep accounts more secure and better determine that everyone who uses Airbnb is over 18 years old.
+First, here at Airbnb, we may use your identification info to better protect all guests and hosts.
+The information helps us check that everyone is who they say they are—and therefore, we can do an even better job of keeping fraudulent individuals away from Airbnb.
+We can also keep accounts more secure, and better determine that everyone who uses Airbnb is over 18 years old.

-Additionally, where permitted by applicable law, we may provide information from an ID, such as a full name, address, and date of birth, to our service providers to run background checks against public records for criminal convictions and sex offender registrations.
+Additionally, where permitted by applicable law, we may provide identification info from a government ID, such as a full name, address and date of birth, to our service providers to run background checks against public records for criminal convictions and sex offender registrations.
 For now, these checks are limited to users in the United States.
 While we believe these checks help us deter fraud and misuse of our services, they don’t guarantee that interactions with people who book through Airbnb will be safe or problem-free.
 Please carefully review our notice about the limitations of background and registered sex offender checks.

-Also, where permitted by applicable law, we may provide certain information from an ID to banks and other financial institutions (which helps them enforce various tax, anti-money laundering, and sanctions laws), as well as to law enforcement agencies (who may be conducting investigations requiring Airbnb’s involvement).
+Also, where permitted by applicable law, we may provide certain identification info to banks and other financial institutions (which helps them enforce various tax, anti-money laundering and sanctions laws), as well as to law enforcement agencies (who may be conducting investigations requiring Airbnb’s involvement).

-As a result, this process may sometimes “match” photos that are not in fact of the same person, or fail to match photos that are of the same person.
-Fraudulent users may circumvent even the most sophisticated and diligent efforts to match photos submitted for comparison.
+As a result, this process may sometimes 'match' photos that are not in fact of the same person, or fail to match photos that are of the same person.
+Fraudulent individuals may circumvent even the most sophisticated and diligent efforts to match photos submitted for comparison.